September 30, 2024

 Notes

-• You can swap any other milk for the soya milk, however, this will change the nutritional profile of the smoothie.
+• You can swap any other milk for the soy or dairy, however, this will change the nutritional profile of the smoothie.

 • The spinach can also be swapped for kale or chard.